 Travelers for shows fill up their gas tanks in La Crosse.
 Bands fill up their gas tanks in La Crosse.
-Both bands and concertgoers spend money eating at local restaurants, shopping at local convenience stores, record stores, music stores, hair salons, coffeeshops, book stores, antique shops, resale clothing shops, tattoo shops, and ice cream shops.
+Bands and concertgoers spend money eating at local restaurants, shopping at local convenience stores, record stores, music stores, hair salons, coffeeshops, book stores, antique shops, resale clothing shops, tattoo shops, and ice cream shops.
 Many have even discovered Pleasoning, La Crosse’s hometown spice company.

 Travelers and bands spend money on hotel rooms in La Crosse.
 They sometimes get to town early enough to catch a matinee movie.
 They buy footwear, they buy gifts for families back home, they service their vehicles at local auto repair shops and truck repair shops.

 While in town early, concertgoers sometimes combine their concert day with a tour of Viterbo University, Western Technical College, or the University of Wisconsin-La Crosse.
-Students have cited their reason for choosing La Crosse as their location for higher learning was that they would get to see bands the love playing at the Warehouse.
+Students have cited their reason for choosing La Crosse as their location for higher learning was that they would get to see bands they, love playing at the Warehouse.

 THE ECONOMY LONG-TERM

 Various band members from cities across the US will stop in to say hello when they come to town on vacation.
-It is always great to know that the hospitality and uniqueness of La Crosse motivated someone who has traveled the entire country to come back for vacation, when their choices for time off locales are limitless.
+It is always great to know that the hospitality and uniqueness of La Crosse motivated someone who has traveled the entire country to come back here for vacation, when their choices for time off locales are limitless.

 The downtown area has always been an entertainment district, although mostly focused on bars.